RealKinetic/locust_k8s/Blog_part_1.md

 You can use the `locustfile.py` in our example repo or create said file.

-Here's the full set of code that you will need to add to `locustfile.py`:
+Here's the code that you will need in `locustfile.py`:

     from locust import HttpLocust, TaskSet, task